- PDF doc

 Renew a practising certificate online

 Apply online at lsbc.vic.gov.au by clicking on the blue ‘LSB Online’ button and following the prompts.
-You will need your practitioner number, which can be found on last year’s certificate, or on the renewal reminder email we sent you on 30 March.
+You will need your practitioner number, which can be found on last year’s certificate, or on the renewal reminder email we sent you.

 Remember, you must complete, sign and submit the form in LSB Online yourself.
 You can’t outsource this to anyone else.